In Bed With Douglas Mawson

 One Small Island

 Former Australian Antarctic Arts Fellows, Alison Lester and Coral Tulloch, have produced a beautifully designed and illustrated non-fiction picture book about Macquarie Island.
 One Small Island tells the story of the natural and human history of the island through Alison’s stunning landscape paintings and Coral’s detailed artwork and calligraphy.
 The book begins with the geological birth of the island, and goes on to describe the discovery and destruction of seal and penguin colonies, the introduction of alien species such as rats, cats and rabbits and efforts to remove them, and the establishment of a scientific station.
 The book draws on historical journals, maps, scientific notebooks and photographs of Macquarie Island.
-It is available from Penguin Australia for $29.95.
+It is available from Penguin Australia.

 Historic Antarctic Diary